School-Based Sexual & Dating Violence Prevention Programming

-*We strive to have our On-Scene Advocates, trained in domestic and sexual violence crisis intervention skills, present for our prevention programs to provide support for participants who might feel overwhelmed or triggered by our programming content.
+*We strive to have our On-Scene Advocates, who are trained in domestic and sexual violence crisis intervention skills, present for our prevention programs to provide support for participants who might feel overwhelmed or triggered by our programming content.

 Teen Peer Advocates (TPAs)